Download Whitepaper

 Remote Control of BackupAssist

 Central Administration can be used to open a remote BackupAssist session on another computer.
-The session will give you access to the Backup tab and the Settings tab on the remote computer's BackupAssist installation.
-This means you can modify the backup jobs and BackupAssist configurations of any computer that has been added to the Central Administration console.
+The session will give you access to:

 Remote session requirements

-Below are the requirements of both the local computer you are running the Central Administration console from, and the computer that you are opening the remote session to.
+Below are the requirements of both the local client computer that you are running the Central Administration console from, and the computer that you are opening the remote session to.

-• The local computer that you are running the Central Administration console from must have BackupAssist or the BackupAssist Remote Console Client installed.
-If neither is installed, you will need to download and install the Remote Console Client, before you can start the remote session.
+• The client computer that you are running the Central Administration console from must have BackupAssist or the BackupAssist Remote Console Client installed.
+If neither is installed, you will be prompted to download and install the Remote Console Client, before you can start the remote session.

 • The Remote Console Client can be downloaded for free from the BackupAssist downloads page.
-It enables a computer without BackupAssist installed to run Central Administration and manage computers that do have BackupAssist installed.
+It enables a computer without BackupAssist installed to open a remote session and manage computers that do have BackupAssist installed.

-• The local computer running the Central Administration console must be on the same local area network (LAN) as the target computer (BackupAssist installation) that it is connecting to.
+• The client computer running the Central Administration console must be on the same local area network (LAN) as the node computer (BackupAssist installation) that it is connecting to.
 This is because the remote session looks for computers on the local subnet.

 • Only installations of BackupAssist v7 or later can be managed using Central Administration.